Pension protection - frequently asked questions

 Fixed protection 2016

 The individual will need an HMRC Online Services Account, if they do not already have one they will have to create an account.
-Details of their lifetime allowance protections will be held on their online account.
+Details of their protections will be held on their online account.

 HMRC services: sign in or register.